Introductory Tutorial¶

 model.step()

 Next, we need to get some data out of the model.
 Specifically, we want to see the distribution of the agent’s wealth.
-We can get the wealth values with list comprehension, and then use matplotlib (or another graphics library) to visualize the data in a histogram.
+We can get the wealth values with list comprehension, and then use seaborn (or another graphics library) to visualize the data in a histogram.

 agent_wealth = [a.wealth for a in model.schedule.agents]